-Jochen Lennhof, Director at the Minesoft Office in Germany, was recently interviewed by PASSWORD.
+Jochen Lennhof, Director at the Minesoft Office in Germany, was recently interviewed by PASSWORD about the effect of digitisation on Minesoft solutions.
 You can read the German version of the interview on the PASSWORD website here.
 Or alternatively, we have translated it into English below.

 Jochen Lennhof joined Minesoft in 2004 and manages Minesoft’s business and clients in Germany, Switzerland and Austria, playing an active role in developing corporate In-house and work-flow solutions.

 With the ever-increasing rate of digitisation, how has this effected the work that Minesoft do and the data that you offer?

 The ability to process patent information digitally is crucial to the work that we do.
 We collect digital information from over thirty different sources and quickly process it for our different platforms, such as PatBase, the searchable patent database, and Legal StatusTracker, the automated monitoring service for patent legal status information.
 These processes are almost exclusively automated which means that they are as efficient as possible.
 For example, Chinese patent documents are machine translated and indexed within a day of publication, making them easy to search both in original language and the machine translated version.

 The digitisation of patent information has also enabled us to immediately make publications available for chemical structure searching with Chemical Entity Recognition Technology (CERT).
 This makes patent data more easily accessible by chemists because, in addition to a classic keyword search, a chemical structure can be drawn and the corresponding text searched, from which the chemist can review all relevant patents located.